Over 1 day

-- Begin by applying stain or sealant to handrails using a paint brush, starting at the top and working down to the deck surface.
+- Begin by applying stain or sealant to handrails using a paint brush or paint sprayer, starting at the top and working down to the deck surface.

 - Use a natural-bristle brush to apply oil-based products and a synthetic-bristle brush with water-based stains.

 - Then stain or seal the surface decking boards.
 Use a roller attached to an extension pole to spread the stain, and then back-brush it with a stain brush.
 Alternatively, you can use a flat pad applicator.
 This method is equally as fast as using a roller and requires no back-brushing.
 However, it is not as efficient for reaching the spaces between the boards.

 - Let the stain soak according to instructions and remove excess with a rag.